+- Submission dates for all programme assignments are provided by programme teams at the start of each module, and are published in the programme/module information available on the University's Virtual Learning Environment.
+Changes to the published submission date may only be changed if: - there is good reason for doing so - that doing so will not impact adversely on students' assessment schedules - all registered students have been informed in writing in advance - 2.
 Students will be given target word counts or equivalents for programme assessments.
-The instructions for the assessment should make the consequences of exceeding or failing to reach the word count clear before the student undertakes the assessment.

-- 3. Word counts include footnotes, quotes and reference citations within the text of the work.
+The instructions for the assessment should make the consequences of exceeding or failing to reach the word count clear before the student undertakes the assessment and this should be further noted in the Programme Specification. - 3.
+Word counts include footnotes, quotes and reference citations within the text of the work.
 The reference list, bibliography and appendices are excluded, as are captions for images, figures or tables. - 4.
 Programme assessments must be submitted via the appropriate means in a format agreed by the Module Leader, normally via Turnitin.
 Submissions made in the absence of Turnitin must have the University's signed programme assessment report form or agreed equivalent attached.
 A receipt recording the student number and the exact time of submission will be issued or recorded via the electronic audit trail inherent to a Turnitin submission.
-Where required the receipt should be retained by the student as proof of submission until after publication of the results relating to that module. - 5.
-The University may make and authorise third parties to make copies of any work submitted for assessment but only for the following purposes: - assessment of work; - comparison with databases of earlier answers or works or other previously available works to confirm that a student's work is original; and - addition to databases of works used to ensure that future works submitted at this institution and others do not contain content from a student's work.
+Where required the receipt should be retained by the student as proof of submission until after publication of the results relating to that module.

+- 5. The University may make and authorise third parties to make copies of any work submitted for assessment but only for the following purposes: - assessment of work - comparison with databases of earlier answers or works or other previously available works to confirm that a student's work is original - addition to databases of works used to ensure that future works submitted at this institution and others do not contain content from a student's work